Medicare Advantage plans: same Medicare, different options

 Medicare Advantage plans that follow a Health Maintenance Organization (HMO) model usually restrict customers to a network of selected physicians.
 As with many private insurance plans that operate within a network, you may be required to have a Primary Care Physician (PCP) and get referrals to see specialists.

-However, there are Preferred Provider Organization (PPO) MA plans that allow you to see a doctor outside of the network, but it may cost more (more on this later).
+There are Preferred Provider Organization (PPO) Medicare Advantage plans that allow you to see a doctor outside of the network, but it may cost more (more on this later).

 Medicare Supplement Insurance

 Patients with Original Medicare are free to purchase Medigap to help supplement their Medicare coverage.

 Customers with Medicare Advantage plans may not buy Medigap.